 Opening new windows vs. repositioning existing windows

 Different apps may behave differently on launch if there is already an existing instance of the application open on the desktop - some apps will reposition the existing instance, whereas others may launch a new instance by default.
-For tailoring to user preference, the recommendation is to handle launch behaviour via available CLI arguments.
+If the "Move existing windows" option is enabled for the workspace, any existing apps are moved to the desired position in the workspace and the remaining apps are launched as usual.
+For tailoring to user preference, the recommendation is to handle launch behavior via available CLI arguments.

 For example, VS Code will launch a new window by default, but should a user prefer to move the existing window, the --reuse-window CLI argument can be added to VS Code's CLI arguments.